HandsOnDataViz/book/docs/HandsOnDataViz.md

 ### Demo: R code-chunk for animated GIF in HTML and static image in PDF

 When appropriate, create animated GIF files using Camtasia, and add fade-to-black to mark the end-point in the looped version.
-TODO: ADD this here …as shown in Figure <a href="#fig:sheets-option-drag">155</a>.
+Add …as shown in Figure <a href="#fig:sheets-option-drag">155</a>.

 <iframe src="images/17-bookdown/sheets-option-drag.gif" width="100%" height="250px">
 </iframe>